Why my Cat Yowling at Night?

 Consult a veterinarian

 If the cause of night howls are hormones, you can sterilize your pet, of course, if you are not going to breed kittens.
-After this procedure, the behavior of your pet will improve, as the cat will no longer suffer from unsatisfied instincts.
+After this procedure, your pet’s behavior will improve, as the cat will no longer suffer from unsatisfied instincts.

-Remember that for the first time after sterilization, the cat may continue to meow at night, but gradually the hormonal background will level out, and this habit will disappear.
+Remember that the cat may continue to meow at night for the first time after sterilization, but gradually the hormonal background will level out, and this habit will disappear.

 The ideal age for sterilization is from about 4 or 5 months of age.
 Late sterilization may not solve behavior problems since the habits of adult cats are firmly fixed.